HillaryDanan/arbitrary-rules/paper_draft.md

 ## Abstract

-Large language models (LLMs) exhibit striking failures on tasks requiring compositional generalization—the ability to systematically combine known components in novel ways.
-However, standard benchmarks may overlap with training distributions, confounding retrieval with construction.
+Large language models (LLMs) exhibit failures on tasks requiring compositional generalization.
+However, standard benchmarks may overlap with training distributions.
 We introduce an **arbitrary rule following** paradigm using procedurally-generated rules that combine random conditions and actions, minimizing training coverage.
-Across five models (GPT-4o, GPT-4o Mini, GPT-4 Turbo, Claude Sonnet 4, Claude 3.5 Haiku; N=300 trials each), we find: (1) single-action rules achieve 80-93% accuracy while self-referential rules achieve 0-22% (Cohen's h = 1.25-2.56); (2) errors are predominantly binary—rules ignored entirely rather than partially followed (81-91% across models); (3) coordinating two simultaneous actions is harder than conditional branching for most models; and (4) model scale does not predict performance—GPT-4o Mini outperforms larger models.
-These findings replicate across architectures and suggest that current LLMs struggle with novel constraint coordination regardless of scale, consistent with prior work on compositional generalization failures.
+Across two models tested at high power (Claude Sonnet 4, GPT-4o; N=600 trials each, 120/level), we find one robust result: **input-dependent rules** (where output constraints are computed from input properties) achieve only 7-10% accuracy, while simpler rules achieve 74-83%.
+However, we also find substantial run-to-run variance (±20-40 percentage points on some levels), and the relative difficulty of different rule types is inconsistent across runs.
+The input-dependent constraint finding replicates; other findings require larger samples or different designs to stabilize.

 ---

 ## Introduction

 A defining feature of human cognition is **compositional generalization**—the capacity to understand and produce novel combinations from known components (Fodor & Pylyshyn, 1988; Lake & Baroni, 2018).
-This capacity enables humans to understand sentences never heard before, follow novel instructions, and generalize systematically to new situations.

 Large language models (LLMs) have achieved remarkable performance on diverse benchmarks, leading to debates about whether they exhibit genuine compositional abilities or sophisticated pattern matching (Brown et al., 2020; Wei et al., 2022).
-Recent work suggests the latter: LLMs fail systematically on tasks requiring novel combinations, even when component skills are demonstrably present (Lake & Baroni, 2018; Dziri et al., 2023; Press et al., 2023).

 A key challenge in evaluating compositional generalization is **training contamination**: any benchmark composed of natural language may overlap with training distributions.
-A model that appears to "generalize" might instead retrieve similar patterns.
-This confound makes it difficult to distinguish genuine construction from sophisticated retrieval.

-We address this challenge with an **arbitrary rule following** paradigm.
-Rules are procedurally generated from random combinations of conditions (e.g., "if the prompt contains the letter 'k'") and actions (e.g., "respond in exactly 7 words").
-These combinations are semantically arbitrary—they serve no communicative purpose and are unlikely to exist in training corpora.
-Success requires understanding the rule's structure and applying it correctly to novel inputs.
+We address this with an **arbitrary rule following** paradigm using procedurally generated rules from random combinations of conditions and actions.

-We test five frontier LLMs across five complexity levels, from single unconditional actions to self-referential rules requiring computed input properties to constrain output structure.
-Our findings reveal consistent patterns across models and architectures, contributing to understanding the boundaries of LLM compositional abilities.
+We test frontier LLMs across five complexity levels, from single unconditional actions to input-dependent rules requiring computed input properties to constrain output structure.
+We report both initial results and a high-power replication, revealing which findings are robust and which are unstable.

 ---